Rachelhu2710/Assignment1/README.md

 I have used HTML, JavaScript, CSS and XD
 ## Testing
 1. Women, Man, Kids Page
-      i.
-All products are able to click in ii.
-When on mobile the products on each row would be 2 iii.
-When on laptop the products on each row would be 4 iv.
-Had issues to align text and image together
+      1. All products are able to click in
+      2. When on mobile the products on each row would be 2
+      3. When on laptop the products on each row would be 4
+      4. Had issues to align text and image together
 2. Indiviual Product Page
-      i.
-There is a back text that is able to click on and will lead you back to the previous page that you was scrolling ii.
-Had issues trying to put the discription of the shoes and the right side of the page iii.
-There is 2 input boxes one for size and quantity and both input boxes can only input numbers iv.
-There is also a button at the buttom name checkout which will lead you to the checkout page
+      1. There is a back text that is able to click on and will lead you back to the previous page that you was scrolling
+      2. Had issues trying to put the discription of the shoes and the right side of the page
+      3. There is 2 input boxes one for size and quantity and both input boxes can only input numbers
+      3. There is also a button at the buttom name checkout which will lead you to the checkout page
+3. Checkout Page
+      1. There is a Name text box for user to key their name and if is not more than 2 characters it will produce a error message after clicking the submit button
+      2. There is a Phone number input box for user to key their phone number and if is not more than 8 numbers it will produce a error message to tell user to key in a valid phone number and would also make sure that the phone numnbers start with 8/9
+      3. The email has a validation for email it needs to include a @ and a .com at the correct position if not user will need to retype the email
+      4. All input fields cannot be left blank
+      5. Had issues trying to do up the validation
+      6. Had issues trying to capture the user input for the quantity and shoe size to display out at the bottom
+      7. At the bottom there is the qunatity and shoes size at the bottom after the form
+4. Navigation Bar
+      1. Had issues trying to resize according to the size page and not move down
+      2. Had issues trying to space out evenly
+      3. All tab are able to hover over with color and also able to show the current page you in
+5. About Us
+      1. The details of each individual store location are collapse
+      2. Details of contact is also collapse
+      3. The email is able to click and will lead you to be able to send to the email
+      4. The icons at the side are their social media account and the names
+      5. Names of the social media account is able to click and would lead you to their social media page
+      6. On mobile the icons would move to the bottom of the page
 ## Credits
 ### Content
 - Information of shoes was copied from [puma website](https://sg.puma.com/)